New concentration inequalities for suprema of empirical processes

-Bousquet's proof is a refinement of Rio's proof in \citep{Rio02} and relies on the entropy method (see for example \citep[Chapter~5.3]{Massart07}).
-Similar exponential bounds for bounded empirical processes have been found by Klein and Rio \citep{Klein05} and by Massart \citep{Massart00}.
-These bounds are slightly less sharp, but additionally hold for not necessarily identically distributed random variables and also for $\text{-Y}$.
-We finally mention Talagrand's work \citep{Talagrand96b} that probably provided the spark for the development in this field.\\
+For many statistical applications, it is important to have bounds like $\sigma\sqrt{2x}+ (\frac{1}{\epsilon}+\frac{1}{3} )x$ and $\mathrm{e}^{-nx}$ that are, apart from the assumptions, completely independent of the functions $f$; the parameter $\epsilon> 0$ is inserted to obtain such bounds.
+Exponential inequalities for bounded empirical processes similar to the one above have been found by Klein and Rio \citep{Klein05} and by Massart \citep{Massart00}.
+These inequalities are slightly less sharp, but additionally hold for nonidentically distributed random variables and also for $-Y$.
+The derivations of the mentioned results rely on the entropy method (initiated by Ledoux in \citep{Ledoux97}), which provided a new approach to the results in Talagrand's seminal work \citep{Talagrand96b}.
+For an overview of the techniques involved, we refer to the textbooks \cite{Boucheron13,LeTal91,Massart07}.